MetzinAround/practical-classroom-workshop/course/tools.md

 Make sure that if you want your assignments to be seen only by you and your students, make the group private!
 If it's an open course, feel free to make it public.

+When inviting your students to the group, you should give them the accessibility level of `guest` in order to prevent them from seeing projects the belong to other students.
+The projects that the courseware tool will create for your students will automatically give them a higher accessibility level of `developer` so they are able to make changes to the code and use mege requests.

 ### Create a project for your assignment under your group

 Create a project in your group.
 This project will contain the repository, issues, and materials you want your students to have access to.
 The `coursware-tools` CI/CD will automatically create a copy of each project for each student, private to them so other students cannot see it.
 The instructor or instructors will be defined ahead of time and will have access to all the projects.
 When you create a project, you'll be able to choose the group it's a member of.